softwareInkhub/brmh-file-browser-s3-UI/README.md

 ### Prerequisites for Deployment

-Before deploying, make sure you have:dddd
+Before deploying, make sure you have:ddddjkkkkkk

 1. Your application code in a Git repository (GitHub, GitLab, or Bitbucket)
 2. An AWS account with an S3 bucket properly configured with CORS